lxs602/Chinese-Mandarin-Dictionaries/README.md

 Secondly, there are many Bible concordances in English, but there appear to be perhaps only <a href=http://akow.org/product/%e8%a7%a3%e6%9e%90%e5%bc%8f%e6%96%b0%e7%b4%84%e7%b6%93%e6%96%87%e5%bd%99%e7%b7%a8>one</a>, for the New Testament, in Chinese.

-Hopefully, this will be a resource both for learning English/Chinese, and studying the Bible.
-Studying the equivalent passage of one already familiar may help assimilation of a second language.
+This dictionary was made to be a resource for learning English/Chinese, and studying the Bible in both.
+Studying the equivalent of a familiar passage hopefully may help assimilation of a second language.

 For example, searching for "企望" (hope) will show all verses with this word, and the matching English translation.
 <br><br>